bradcarnage/FlowChat/README.md

 # FlowChat

 A mod totally not inspired by [ChatFlow](https://github.com/Vazkii/ChatFlow).
+For the Fabric mod loader on Minecraft 1.16.4

 FlowChat is a mod to allow for replacing of incoming chat messages through RegEx.
 It also adds toast notifications and automatic response handling.